jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 title: How Turning Away Business Can be Good for Your Brand.
 Scarcity Marketing & Luxury Brands.
 date: 2020-05-04
 categories: branding
 description: This post explores the different ways turning business down can be beneficial to a brand.
-We'll discuss luxury branding, limited release / scarcity branding.
+We'll discuss consulting and scarcity branding.
 permalink: turning-away-business-good-for-brand
 ---